daroczig/CEU-R-prod/README.md

 9. Demo the terminal:

         $ sudo whoami
-        rstudio-user is not in the sudoers file.
+        ceu is not in the sudoers file.
 This incident will be reported.

 8. Grant sudo access to the new user:

-        sudo apt install mc
+        sudo apt install -y mc
         sudo mc
         sudo mcedit /etc/sudoers
-        sudo adduser rstudio-user admin
+        sudo adduser ceu admin
         man adduser
         man deluser

 Note 1: might need to relogin
 Note 2: you might want to add `NOPASSWD` to the `sudoers` file:

-        rstudio-user ALL=(ALL) NOPASSWD:ALL
+        ceu ALL=(ALL) NOPASSWD:ALL

 Although also note (3) the related security risks.